fluent-plugins-nursery/fluent-plugin-opentelemetry/example/README.md

 ![create data view](./assets/create_data_view.png)

 3. Then, go to Discover tab to check the logs.
-As you can see, logs are properly collected into the Elasticsearch + Kibana, via Fluentd.
+As you can see, logs are properly collected into the Elasticsearch + Kibana.

 ![discover logs](./assets/discover_logs.png)